vincenttao04/weather-app/README.md

 # Simple React Weather App

-A simple weather app built with React that allows users to check the current weather of any city.
+A simple weather app built with React that allows users to check the 3 day weather forecast of any city.

+Features:

+- Voice input search functionality (coming soon)

 ## Installation & Setup